defi-wonderland/solidity-exporter-action/README.md

     NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-Interface Exporter Action generates a NPM package with typechain which has compatibility with web3.
+Interface Exporter Action generates an NPM package with typechain which has compatibility with web3.
 Also, the Action provides ABIs interfaces.

 ```yaml
 - name: Use Node.js